kelloggm/wpi-paper/experiments/experimental-procedure.md

    2. create a copy of the script `compute-annos-inferred.sh` in the target project directory
    3. modify the variables at the beginning of the script as appropriate for the target project [[TODO: I think it would be better to take those variables as arguments if possible, to avoid the need to make a new version of the script.
 The advantage of having a concrete script is that in the future it would not be necessary to know which arguments to pass.
 But the concrete script could also be just an invocation of the master `compute-annos-inferred.sh` in the paper repository.]]
+    7. If the build system is Maven and no AnnotationStatistics output was produce, you'll need to use an alternative strategy to count the 	 annotations.
+There are some notes on how to do so in the file `maven.md` in this directory.
    4. run the script
    5. transcribe the output after "====== COMBINED RESULTS =======" is printed to the spreadsheet, combining rows that mention the same annotation
       (this happens when e.g., different @RequiresQualifier annotations are inferred by different checkers)